sigmf/SigMF/extensions/spatial.sigmf-ext.md

 The `spatial` extension makes use of cartesian coordinates to define array geometry, and spherical coordinates for reporting bearings.
-This, coupled with the various methods for defining boresights and bearing references can become complicated rapidly so the union of these two cordinate reference systems (CRS) is illustrated in Figure 1 below.
+This, coupled with the various methods for defining boresights and bearing references can become complicated rapidly so the union of these two coordinate  reference systems (CRS) is illustrated in Figure 1 below.
 The ISO 80000-2:2019 compliant cartesian and spherical systems have a specific relationship with the reported azimuth and elevation, which use the conventional geospatial definitions (degrees east of true north, and degrees above horizon respectively).